cicero78M/pegiat_medsos_apps/README.md

 The app retrieves user profile information from the [Cicero_V2](https://github.com/cicero78M/Cicero_V2) backend API.
 After a successful login, the token and user ID returned by `/api/auth/user-login` are used to request `/api/users/{userId}` to display the profile screen.
-The profile screen displays the following fields in order: Urutan, Client ID, Nama, Pangkat, NRP, Satfung, Jabatan, Username IG, Username TikTok and Status.
+The profile screen displays @username followed by rank and name, the user's NRP and Instagram statistics (post, follower and following counts).
+These stats are loaded from the backend and will be fetched on demand if missing.
+The screen also lists the fields Client ID, Satfung, Jabatan, Username TikTok and Status.
 After logging in the user is redirected to `DashboardActivity` where a bottom navigation bar lets them open the profile, Instagram content and link report pages.
 A logout button is provided at the bottom of the profile page.